Erlanger Logo

 The Oncology rotation is an elective, four-week learning experience at Erlanger Health System.
 The rotation incorporates patient populations from two outpatient infusion centers and the inpatient oncology unit.
 The Baroness Infusion Center is comprised of thirty-six chairs and provides chemotherapy and non-chemotherapy infusion services.
 The Baroness Infusion Center pharmacy also compounds chemotherapy for patients on the inpatient oncology unit.
 Erlanger Gynecologic Oncology also provides infusion services to patients with ovarian, endometrial, and cervical cancers.
 The clinical pharmacy specialist works directly with oncologists, hematologists, nurse practitioners, and physician assistants to optimize pharmaceutical patient care.
 Routine responsibilities include: ensuring safe and effective medication use for patients in both inpatient and outpatient settings, formulation and review of chemotherapy treatment plans, addressing formal consults for non-formulary drug requests, providing patient education, furnishing drug information and education to healthcare professionals upon request, participating in quality improvement projects, personnel training for hazardous drug handling, and developing and implementing new policies and procedures.

-Pediatric General Medicine - Andrea Gerwin, PharmD, BCPPS
+General Pediatrics - Andrea Gerwin, PharmD, BCPPS

 The resident will gain an understanding of medication issues specifically related to the care of pediatric patients.
 During this rotation, the resident will also be exposed to various disease states including neurosurgical, pulmonary, cardiac, general medicine, orthopedic, and trauma patients.
 Pediatric patients often have unique conditions uncommon in adult populations.
 The patients will be followed closely by the resident and daily activities will include monitoring medications, labs, sedation scores, vital signs, and other information relevant to appropriate medication use.
-The resident will become familiar with developmental pharmacology as well as age appropriate medication dosing.
+The resident will become familiar with developmental pharmacology as well as age-appropriate medication dosing.
 Plans and issues with medication therapy will be discussed on rounds with the interdisciplinary team and with the preceptor.
 Recommendations will be made when appropriate and education will be provided to the team when necessary.
 Educational activities include regular topic discussions with the preceptor or ICU team, daily attendance at Morning Report, weekly attendance of Grand Rounds, precepting students, and one patient case presentation to be given to the clinical pharmacy staff.
 The resident will participate in the pediatric antimicrobial stewardship review, renal review, and anticoagulation monitoring for the Children’s Hospital.
 Opportunities for rounding independently with the inpatient teams and participating in outpatient clinics are also available for the advanced resident.

 Residents will gain experience in research by completing a clinical practice-related project of publishable quality.
 The residents will complete an extensive literature review, data collection and statistical evaluation while learning how to lead a research project.
 Residents will formally present their research projects at the Southeastern Residency Conference at the end of the residency year and complete a written manuscript.
 Residents will work closely with a project team that will assist and support them at every step of the research process.